fytinnovations/oc-user-connect-plugin/README.md

 ## About

 User-connect helps you manage your email subscription list.
-You now easily add a subscribe segment to your octoberCMS website.
+You can now easily add a subscribe segment to your octoberCMS website.

 ## Features